ThePieBaker90/On-The-Rim/Traits/Base Traits/Genes/Skill Genes/Ability Scores/Intelligence/Slow Learner.md

 - **[[Complexity]]:**
 	- 1
 - **Effects:**
-	- Carriers of this gene have their charisma score increased by 2.
+	- Carriers of this gene have their intelligence score decreased by 1.